Tornado Intercept Vehicle: TIV 2

 The TIV 2 appeared again before the halfway point of the third season of Storm Chasers.
-In between seasons three and four of Storm Chasers, TIV 2 also appeared in an episode of another Discovery Channel series, Mythbusters, wherein both the TIV 2 and the SRV Dominator vehicle operated by Reed Timmer of TornadoVideos.Net were tested to determine their endurance to storm-force winds by being parked behind a Boeing 747 with the engines at full throttle.
+In between seasons three and four of Storm Chasers, TIV 2 also appeared in an episode of another Discovery Channel series, MythBusters, wherein both the TIV 2 and the SRV Dominator vehicle operated by Reed Timmer of TornadoVideos.Net were tested to determine their endurance to storm-force winds by being parked behind a Boeing 747 with the engines at full throttle.
 When tested at a wind speed of 160 mi/h, the TIV 2 had the driver's door pulled open, though this was due to human error, as Casey forgot to lock the door prior to the test.
 When tested again at 250 mi/h (equivalent to an EF5 tornado), the TIV 2 suffered no ill effects other than the anchoring spikes being slightly bent; the Dominator ended up being blown approximately 50 ft, although it remained upright.
-TIV 2 would intercept a tornado La Grange, WY in 2009 would be his intercept shot he needed for his IMAX film.
+TIV 2 would intercept a tornado near La Grange, WY in 2009 which would be the intercept shot Casey needed for his IMAX film.
 Future chases in TIV 2 would be for b-roll footage of the TIV 2 and for his new IMAX film.

 In 2011, a siren was added to the vehicle to allow the TIV 2 to act as a mobile warning system for civilians in the path of incoming tornadoes, after several incidents earlier that year where the TIV 2 team was unable to effectively warn locals of the imminent danger of the tornadoes they were tracking, especially during the 2011 Super Outbreak.
 On April 27, 2011, the TIV 2 team intercepted an EF4 tornado that hit near Enterprise, Mississippi.
 While not in the path but 200 yards from it, it was the first tornado he shot with his new stereoscopic IMAX camera.
 Casey removed the rear flap in early 2012 and built a new set of two hydraulic spikes that go into the ground during an intercept.

-On May 27, 2013, TIV 2 intercepted a large tornado near Smith Center, Kansas.
+On May 27, 2013, TIV 2 intercepted a large tornado near Lebanon, Kansas.
 The vehicle was struck by large debris from a nearby farm and suffered damage to the roof-mounted anemometer and at least two breaches of the crew compartment when the roof hatch and one of the doors were blown open.
 Before the anemometer was disabled, it recorded winds of 150 to 175 mi/h, placing the tornado in the EF3 to EF4 range.